Get

 If your dog is expecting puppies soon, you are probably anticipating how many pups you should expect.
 This can be a very thrilling moment, yet full of anxiety.
 You want to make sure that both mother and puppies are safe and healthy during the delivery.

-So, it is vital to determine when your dog is due, have your vet on standby in case of any problems, and acquaint yourself with the delivery process to make sure everything goes smoothly.
+So, it is vital to determine when your dog is due, have a vet on standby in case of any problems, and acquaint yourself with the delivery process to make sure everything goes smoothly.
 It is also important to know how many puppies you can expect.
 The average puppy litter size is five to six.

 Typical Dog Litter Sizes